 “I understand,” Sano repeated.
 “Because all my life, I lived your worst fears.
 You have made me and so many others feel unworthy so you wouldn't have to.”

 Bunawi only sent Sano a bitter look.
-He then limped sombrely towards Yiling.
+He then limped sombrely towards Lady Yiling.
 She put up a sword to block him, but he kept walking until its tip pressed right against his ribcage.

 “Go ahead,” he snarled.
 “You know I can't go back from this.
 Give me a warrior's death.”

 Sano looked away.
-Around him, Bunawi's warriors gasped, but none of them made any move to stop Yiling.
+Around him, Bunawi's warriors gasped, but none of them made any move to stop Lady Yiling.
 Nobody could pretend that Bunawi was a king who deserved defending anymore.
 Not after he had betrayed his people over a piece of metal.

 “I still won,” came Bunawi's dying rasp.
 Sano looked back at him, and found that he'd fallen to the ground.
-He stared at the sky with glazed eyes, and there was a growing stain of red on his tunic.
+The king stared at the sky with glazed eyes, and there was a growing stain of red on his tunic.
 And yet, Bunawi found something to smile about.
 “It's because of me that you found the courage to rise up.
 I taught you to be brave.”

-But Yiling didn't take the bait.
+But Lady Yiling didn't take the bait.
 Instead she said, “You shouldn't have spread those stories about the Ghoul of Katam.
 Surely you know how this ends.”
 And she quoted, “You only have yourself to blame.”

 “Good Karingal, is the king dying?” a woman in the crowd whispered.
 Well, tried to whisper, but it came out loudly anyway.
 The man beside her did a double take.